fau-advanced-separations/CADET-Process/docs/source/getting_started/process_optimization.md

 Note that storing all simulation results requires large amounts of disk space.
 Here, only the fractionation results are cached since they will be used by both objectives.
+If the evaluator requires additional arguments, they can be specified with `args` and `kwargs`.

 ```{code-cell} ipython3
 from CADETProcess.fractionation import FractionationOptimizer